yevgenykuz/service-discovery-demo-parent/java-apps/README.rst

 Flow Triggering
 ---------------

-To test locally, make sure all relevant applications are running before triggering flows.
+| Make sure all relevant applications are running before triggering flows.
+| In the following examples, change ``localhost`` to the hostname of your deployed applications.

 HTTP Flow
 ~~~~~~~~~